-Jon is assistant provost for environmental stewardship and sustainability, assists the provost in the development and implementation of the University’s initiatives in these areas.
-In this capacity, he develops, articulates, and advocates for a broad and interdisciplinary understanding of environmental stewardship and sustainability, both internally and externally; works with the Natural Resources Advisory Committee and the Provost to finish and implement a Domain Plan; and creates, develops, and seeks funding for new initiatives.
-He supervises the director of sustainability integration and chairs the sustainability steering committee, in consultation with which he selects and accomplishes sustainability goals.
+Jon Evans is assistant provost for environmental stewardship and sustainability.
+He assists the provost in providing leadership, vision, and direction to the University’s initiatives in land use and sustainability, and in the development and implementation of the University’s plans and policies in these areas.
+He supervises two directors, of environmental stewardship and of sustainability integration.
 As Professor of Biology, Evans both teaches classes and publishes in the fields of plant ecology and conservation biology, and directs the Sewanee Herbarium.
 Evans received his bachelor’s degree from Cornell University and his doctorate in biology from Duke University, and joined the University in 1994.